Unreferenced quotes and passages

 You have committed plagiarism by including direct passages without appropriate quotes or references.
 As a graduate student, you are still expected to meet referencing requirements and to seek assistance with preparing your paper as needed.

-- Citations, quoting and paraphrasing; Taking notes; Information literacy and academic integrity; Time management
+- Citations, quoting and paraphrasing; Taking notes; Information literacy and academic integrity;

 - If a student is having difficulty understanding material, or theorists from class or for assignments, the student could speak with their instructors or fellow class mates for further clarification.